Mahesh-221/Simple-PowerBi-Dashboard/README.md

 - On the left we have Slicers for Year, Month, Day.
 So you can choose any combination from it.
-- Based on the combination chosen, the 4 bar charts indicating Avg % of High, low, close, and range by week will change
+- Based on the combination chosen, the 4 bar charts indicating Avg % of High, low, close, and volume by week will change.
-- Based on those 4 charts, the 4 cards in the middle will show Avg % of the respective chart.
+- Based on those 4 charts, the 4 cards on the top will show Avg % of the respective chart.
+- The Donut of green and red around BTC logo indicates the number of positive and negative days.